vurachaitanya/Chef_training/Day 4.md

 7. Can have multiple cookbooks can be defined.
 # knife environment from file dev.rb
 # knife environment from file production.rb
+8. Chef Supermarket:- repository of cookbook by developers.
+Free.
+9. Chef-solo